hackundsoehne/hacksite/content/events/2021-11-20-react-component-library-workshop.en.md

 Please bring your own laptop, your 2G-proof and your ID card for verification.

 Sounds cool?
 Nice! 👉 [Click here to register](https://forms.gle/TRiHaJKrv8AeTRLX9)

+##### Follow up:

+The workshop was a great success.
+Thanks to all participants for coming!
+Please remember to follow our social media channels to stay informed about our future events.